-The digital advertising market is large, growing and becoming more diverse, both in terms of audiences and media.
-This as a result drives a growing need for a software that enables advertisers to use data to automate and optimize ad placements.
+The digital advertising market is large, growing, and becoming more diverse, both in terms of audiences and media.
+As a result, there is a growing need for software that enables advertisers to use data to automate and optimize ad placements.

 Competitors include The Trade Desk (NASDAQ:TTD), Nielsen, and Oracle (NYSE:ORCL).

-As you can see below, LiveRamp's revenue growth has been solid over the last year, growing from quarterly revenue of $119 million, to $142.2 million.
+As you can see below, LiveRamp's revenue growth has been unremarkable over the last two years, growing from $140.6 million in Q3 FY2022 to $173.9 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-LiveRamp's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 71.1% in Q1.
+LiveRamp's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 74.2% in Q3.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-LiveRamp burned through $35.1 million in Q1, increasing the cash burn by 98.7% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+LiveRamp's free cash flow came in at $14.35 million in Q3, down 8% year on year.

-LiveRamp has generated $56.1 million in free cash flow over the last twelve months, a solid 10.1% of revenues.
-This strong FCF margin is a result of LiveRamp asset lite business model and provides it plenty of cash to invest in the business.
+LiveRamp has generated $106.1 million in free cash flow over the last 12 months, a solid 16.9% of revenue.
+This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.

 Is Now The Time?